 This AVA is the second largest in the US.
 The soil is predominately Limestone, Sandy Loam, and Granite.
-The area includes the Llano Uplift and the second largest Dome in the US, Enchanted Rock.
+The area includes the Llano Uplift and the second largest dome in the US, Enchanted Rock.
 The eastern portion of the region is notable for the Edwards Plateau and is bound by the Balcones Fault in the East and the Llano Uplift on the West and North.
-Again, the predominance of Limestone, Sandy Loan, Granite rocks and boulders with a very thin layer of topsoil do present a challenge; this topography is very prone to flash flooding.
+Again, the predominance of Limestone, Sandy Loan, Granite rocks, and boulders with a fragile layer of topsoil do present a challenge; this topography is very prone to flash flooding.

-A grape that is not so well known is also grown in this area, it’s the Tannat grape; light in body, high in tannins, traditionally used in Armagnac’s and full bodied Rose’s.
-Since this grape is usually high in tannins a process called micro-oxygenation is used to soften the tannins.
+A grape that is not so well known is also grown in the Texas Hill Country: the Tannat grape; light in body, high in tannins, traditionally used in Armagnac’s and full-bodied Rose’s.
+Since this grape is usually high in tannins, micro-oxygenation is used to soften the tannins.

 There are 60 wineries located within this AVA.
-Some of the more notable wineries are Becker Vineyards, Pedernales Cellars, Bending Branch Winery, and 4.0 Cellars to name a few.
+Some of the more notable wineries are Becker Vineyards, Pedernales Cellars, Bending Branch Winery, and 4.0 Cellars, to name a few.
 Some of the more notable winemakers are Jonathan Leahy from Becker Vineyards, Gerald (Mac) McReynolds from Mc Reynolds Winery, Doug Lewis and Duncan McNabb from Lewis Vineyards, and Dean Valentine from Wimberley Valley Wines.